hello-robot/stretch_tutorials/gazebo_basics.md

 ![image](images/after_launch_file_edit.png)

 Make sure to save the file.
-Now you can run the new launch file with a Stretch robot in the willowgarage.world.
+Now you can run the new launch file with a Stretch robot in the willowgarage world.

 ```
 roslaunch stretch_gazebo stretch_willowgarage_world.launch